pankeelshah/LeagueOfData/README.md

 Feel free to create your own accounts.
 To create an account you must provide a valid summoner name.
 You can find a list of summoner names in the Leaderboard tab.

-When champions to your favorite champions list, you must provide real champions.
+When adding champions to your favorite champions list, you must provide real champions.
 Here is a [list](https://na.leagueoflegends.com/en/game-info/champions/) containing all 147 League of Legend champions.

 1. List of Controllers and their short description (No more than 50 words for each controller)
     * / - Default which redirects to /index.